 The Intricate Practices of Risk Integration

 I argue that the evolution of climate bonds is indicative of the challenge of folding two different kinds of risk into new debt products, representing the commodification of financial risk and a failure to achieve environmental objectives.
-Because green bonds are both a relatively simple, well understood debt instrument and an environmental derivative in need of scaling, the challenge of rendering them a standard and standardized asset class turns on the numerous steps of risk origination, transfer, and holding (Tripathy 2017).
+Because green bonds are both a relatively simple, well understood debt instrument and an environmental derivative at the same time, the challenge of rendering them a standard and standardized asset class turns on the numerous steps of risk origination, transfer, and holding (Tripathy 2017).

 Simply put, green bonds are conventional debt instruments used to finance environmentally friendly projects.
 These projects are often explicitly tied to climate mitigation or adaptation, but there are seemingly limitless possibilities for environmental application.
 This basic premise is why green bonds have potential to be a critical asset class for financing green transitions: they are familiar to the investment world.